All Episodes

 These are the people that target success stories.

-And try to convince as many people as they can that every success story wouldn't have happened if there hadn't been a government program somewhere in the mix that made it all possible.
+These are the people that try to delegitimize genuine success stories and try to convince as many people as they can that every success story wouldn't have happened if there hadn't been a government program somewhere in the mix that made it all possible.

 Don't doubt me.

-And before we get back to the phones, one other thing Obama said in Roanoke in July of 2012, and same speech where you didn't build net, and your hard work is not what made you a success because there's a lot of hard workers.
+And before we get back to the phones, one other thing Obama said in Roanoke in July of 2012, that same speech where you didn't build net, and your hard work is not what made you a success because there's a lot of hard workers.

-And your smarts didn't make you a success.
+And your smarts didn't make you a success because there's a lot of smart people.

 No, it was other people, government programs that made the difference.

-He said, the internet didn't get invented on its own.
+He said the internet didn't get invented on its own.

 Government research created the internet so that all these companies could make money off of it.

-It's just a bunch of profiteers.
+It's just a bunch of profiteers, and they didn't even build it.

 We did.